BE A GOOD NEIGHBOR

 The Reality of living in a residential area is that everyone is affected by what the Neighbors and the Neighbor’s Dogs do.
 Next door, across the street, or down the road, there’s no way to escape the annoyances caused by someone else’s incessantly barking, baying, yipping, yelping ‘personal property’.
 Nuisance barking is most definitely a learned behavior…as in the Dogs learn they can!
 People (even allegedly ‘Dog-savvy’ ones like Agility Instructors, Breeders, K-9 Search + Rescue, Officers of the Peace, Rescue Group Individuals, and Trainers) need to understand that it is NOT natural for Domesticated Dogs to bark (and certainly not to bark and bark and bark and bark and bark and bark); that contentment or boredom is what guides their behaviors.

 So what can be done, AlphaMom?
 Well, here’s what I’m thinking: If talking to your Neighbor will lead to being told to “woof off” and Animal Control Officers haven’t been able to bring resolution to your complaint, perhaps the Be a Good Neighbor Project can help!
-Contact me with a description of the offending Dogs’ un-Neighborly conduct and we’ll work together to make your small part of The World a happier, quieter place for everyone.
+Contact me and we’ll work together to make your small part of The World a happier, quieter place for everyone.
 Bow wow doesn’t that sound serenely wonderful?!!!

 [Return to The Fierce Love Project List]